-Lauren Adams, M.A., is director of communications and public relations at AcademyHealth, where she oversees pu...
+Lauren Adams, M.A., is senior director of communications and marketing at AcademyHealth, where she oversees th...
 Read Bio

 This introductory seminar developed with support from the National Library of Medicine reviews data visualization use in communicating research, different approaches, and best practices.

 Developed with graduate students and junior investigators in mind, this seminar explores the data visualization field and provides an overview of resources for public health and health services researchers to use in their work.